Applications for 2018 are now being accepted from March 1st until March 30th. Please read about the changes to the program for 2018 below. Apply here.

-The Virginia Breast Cancer Foundation is offering mini-grants of up to $1000 to non-profit organizations.
+The Virginia Breast Cancer Foundation has changed the terms for our Mini Grants Program for 2018.
+VBCF will offer an award of up to $2,000 to non-profit organizations, limited to two organizations this year.
 The purpose of this grant program is to provide funds for breast cancer health education for Virginians.
-Priority will be given to projects in areas of the state with breast cancer incidence or mortality rates higher than the state average and/or to projects serving low-income, un- or underinsured, medically underserved, or other marginalized populations in need of targeted, customized breast cancer educational approaches.
+Since 2013, 16 groups have received about $25,000 and reached almost 40,000 people.
+Priority will be given to projects in areas of the state with breast cancer incidence or mortality rates higher than the state average and/or to projects serving low-income, uninsured or underinsured, medically underserved, or other marginalized populations in need of targeted, customized breast cancer educational approaches.

-Organization must be a 501c3 located in Virginia, and funded activities must take place within Virginia with the intent of serving Virginians.
+Organization must be a public agency or private non-profit holding 501(c)(3) tax-exemption located in Virginia, and funded activities must take place within Virginia with the intent of serving Virginians.
 Checks will not be issued to individuals.

 Incomplete applications will not be considered.
 Applications must include the following information:

 - Name, address, and tax ID number for organization

 - Proof of public agency or 501(c)(3) status for organization

 - Project Director information, including name, email address and phone number for primary contact individual